If I was hiring a manager to oversee a crew of hardcore code writers, I can tell you the first person I would cross off my list: a coder.

 I would hire someone skilled at communicating to and motivating humans who write code.
-This is usually not a coder.

 And there’s the reason your next boss won’t be better than the one you have now.

 Managers are normally hired for the following reasons:

 - They are a celebrity within an industry